wireapp/wire-webapp/apps/webapp/src/script/repositories/media/BackgroundEffects/README.md

 - `maskOverlay`: Overlays green tint on mask areas
 - `maskOnly`: Displays only the segmentation mask as grayscale
 - `edgeOnly`: Highlights mask edges using edge detection
+- `classOverlay`: Overlays class colors from multiclass segmentation
+- `classOnly`: Shows class colors only (no video)

 ## Module Structure